OpenMined/PySyft/_sources/deployment/glossary.rst.txt

 Member
 """"""""""""""
 The highest level of ``network membership``, a full domain member is greater than a guest member because, beyond its listing within a network node's registry, the domain has entered into a legal relationship with the network owner such that the network owner can unilaterally give its full data scientists access to data hosted by the domain.
 Note that this does not mean that the network can control access to all potential users of the ``registered domain``, because the domain's membership in the network is non-exclusive (domains can register in multiple networks and also accept direct data-scientist users on the side).
-A network node only has authority to give its own full data scientists access to the any full domain within its registry.
+A network node only has authority to give its own full data scientists access to any full domain within its registry.

 .. |image0| image:: ../_static/deployment/image2.png
    :width: 95%